Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 title: ytsb Using gSender
 menu_order: 3
 post_status: draft
-post_excerpt: Understand the basics of how to use gSender, including connecting, jogging, zeroing and Go tos, probing, and running jobs.
+post_excerpt: Understand the basics of how to use gSender, including connecting, jogging, zeroing and Gotos, probing, and running jobs.
 post_date: 2021-07-01 14:56:00
 taxonomy:
     knowledgebase_cat: gdocs